-This posting has been published in Today newspaper 14 Aug under the headline “For babies, redefine happiness”.
+This posting was published in Today newspaper 14 Aug 2012 under the headline “For babies, redefine happiness”.

 Back in the 2000s, each time my wife gave birth, my friends would joke “Hey the Baby Bonus worked!”
 We had a good laugh, because it was very clear to my social circle that the Government’s fertility policies had nothing to do with our decision to have children.

 As the years went by, we rolled our eyes at the hundreds of millions of tax dollars being poured into the Baby Bonus scheme without any significant result.

 Now, of my close friends who are married today, the majority of them have at least two children.
 What’s even more interesting is that like me, quite a few of my friends are sole breadwinners, with their wives choosing to give up their careers to ensure the kids are well-looked after.
 We made the decision with our wives even when it didn’t seem like our paychecks could support it.